-With its high signal level handling, dynamic response and unmatched phase accuracy, the JDI is a significantly better choice for bass, keyboard and acoustic guitars with built-in pre-amps and this can be directly attributed to the quality of the Jensen transformer we use.
+With its high signal level handling, dynamic response and unmatched phase accuracy, the JDI is a significantly better choice for bass, keyboard and acoustic guitars with built-in pre-amps and this can be directly attributed to the quality of the Jensen transformer we use

 The Problem: Ground loop formed between connected equipment by the signal cable and AC power cables.
-Signal Cable AC Power Cable
+Ground loop formed between connected equipment by the signal cable and AC power cables.